windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ## Introduction

 Windmill is a low-code platform that allows you to build powerful automation workflows.
-It is a great tool for building developer tools, automating your business processes, and building internal tools.
-Today, we will be using Windmill to build a Discord Bot that can answer questions about Windmill documentation.
+It is a great tool for building developer tools, automating business processes, and creating internal tools.
+In this tutorial, we will explore how to utilize Windmill to build a Discord Bot capable of answering questions about Windmill documentation.

 ## Create an application on Discord Developer Portal

-1. Go to [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
-2. Give your application a name and click on the `Create` button.
-3. Go to the `Bot` tab and click on the `Add Bot` button.
+To get started, go to the Discord Developer Portal and create a new application.
+Give your application a name and add a bot to it.
+This will provide you with the necessary credentials to interact with the Discord API.

 ## Configure your Discord Bot command

-To configure your Discord Bot command, you need to curl the command configuration to the Discord API.
+Once you have created your application and added a bot, you can configure your Discord Bot command.
+This involves sending a command configuration to the Discord API.
+Refer to the Discord API documentation for detailed instructions on how to register a command for your bot.

 See the Discord API documentation for more information: https://discord.com/developers/docs/interactions/slash-commands#registering-a-command

 ## Create a scheduled flow that scrapes the Windmill documentation

+To provide accurate answers to user queries, we need to scrape the Windmill documentation and store it in a suitable format.
+We can accomplish this by creating a scheduled flow that periodically retrieves the documentation from the Windmill repository on GitHub, creates embeddings using OpenAI, and stores the embeddings in Supabase using pgvector.

+### Flow overview

 ![Flow](./flow.png 'Create a scheduled flow that scrapes the Windmill documentation')